-Affordable Housing Units Added in 2015 and 2016
+Affordable Housing Units Added in 2017

-As noted above in Table 3, during the calendar years 2015 and 2016, the Building Division of the County Community Services Department issued 11 and 54 building permits for residential units in the unincorporated area, respectively.
-The County Community Services Department does not monitor or require detailed information regarding the sales and/or rental prices of new residential units, unless they are designated inclusionary housing units.
+As noted above in Table 3, during the calendar year 2017, the Building Division of the County Community Services Department issued 12 building permits for new residential units in the unincorporated area.
+This total was down significantly from the previous year in 2016, when a 40-unit apartment complex of all affordable units was completed in Esparto.

-For Yolo County in 2015 and 2016, the state Housing and Community Development Department (HCD) defined the median household income for a family of four in Yolo County as \$76,900.
+For Yolo County in 2017, the state Housing and Community Development Department (HCD) defined the median household income for a family of four in Yolo County as \$76,900.
 In other words, half of the households with four people in Yolo County earned less than this amount, and half earned more.
 (The median household income levels have been unchanged since 2014.)
 The other income categories are based on this median number, as follows: